RequirementEngineering/ch-re-CesarCanoReyna/SRS.md

 ----- | -------------
 End user | They can only navigate through the application and the map it has.
 This means that you can only interact and search the interface.
 Owner | Does not have to navigate in the application, its function will be to modify and update the stations in the map.
-Employee | You will have access to the data, being able to modify them and confirm that the information is valid, in addition to being in charge of locating the points of the stations on the map.
+Employee | Can will have access to the data, being able to modify them and confirm that the information is valid, in addition to being in charge of locating the points of the stations on the map.

 * Constraints